canonical/ubuntu-packaging-guide/docs/explanation/upstream-and-downstream.rst

 derived from the collection of packages maintained by the community-driven :term:`Debian` project.

-An important duty of an Ubuntu :term:`Package` :term:`Maintainer` is to collaborate with the open source projects the Ubuntu packages are derived from -- especially with Debian.
+An important duty of an Ubuntu package :term:`Maintainer` is to collaborate with the open source projects the Ubuntu packages are derived from -- especially with Debian.
 We do this by keeping the Ubuntu copies of packages up-to-date and by sharing improvements made in Ubuntu back up to Debian.